Search

 Forget all about data-mining or number slicing or niche segmenting.
 Why should a customer buy your company’s product instead of the ten or so competitive choices that are probably chasing the same customer?
 That’s the question you should be answering and building a program around the answer.

 But be careful.
 Don’t expect the advertising agency to come up with this answer.
-Chances are they will try to sell you emotion or entertainment or something that doesn’t supply that reason to buy.
+Chances are they will try to sell you on entertainment or something that doesn’t supply that reason to buy.
 I saw another study by a well known research company that looked at 340 commercials shown in prime time and identified a differentiating brand message in only 7% of those ads.
 Ugh.
 (If you look at much television I’m sure you’ll agree with that observation.)

 Figuring out the right positioning strategy is only the beginning.
 You’ll have to convince the CEO and CFO that building or even maintaining a brand is a long-term process that requires patience and incremental change.
 You’ll have to avoid line extensions that just undermine what the brand stands for in the mind.
 And Wall Street will be problem that you will have to get around with their focus on quarterly and monthly results.
 I never said it would be easy.